iotexproject/ioID-SDK/README.md

-# ioConnect
+# ioID-SDK

 An embedded SDK for connecting smart devices to Web3

 ![SDK_Design_Overall](./doc/image/SDK_Design_Overall.png)

-ioConnect SDK is based on the previously developed PSACrypto SDK and adds implementations of protocols such as DID, DIDDoc, JOSE, and DIDComm on top of ARM PSA functionality.
+ioID-SDK is based on the previously developed PSACrypto SDK and adds implementations of protocols such as DID, DIDDoc, JOSE, and DIDComm on top of ARM PSA functionality.
 It is implemented in C language and enhances the cross-platform compatibility of the SDK.

-The ioConnect SDK is primarily divided into two parts: the Core Layer and the Platform Adaptation Layer (PAL).
+The ioID-SDK is primarily divided into two parts: the Core Layer and the Platform Adaptation Layer (PAL).
 The Core Layer provides functionality independent of the hardware platform, including implementations of PSA, DID, JOSE, and other protocols.
 The PAL layer optimizes the code according to the specific characteristics of different hardware platforms.
 For example, for the ESP platform, the SDK relies on its event messaging mechanism for code optimization, while for the Arduino platform, it implements communication functionality by inheriting the base class.

 ![ioConnect_repo](./doc/image/ioConnect_repo.png)